AnmolDh/notate/README.md

    The client application will open in your preferred web browser at [http://localhost:3000](http://localhost:3000).

-## Hosting Requirements

-Notate currently requires a VPS (Virtual Private Server) hosting environment to ensure that the client and server can be hosted on the same domain.
-This is necessary to make cookies work seamlessly.
-Traditional hosting platforms like VPS providers (e.g., DigitalOcean, Linode) or cloud-based solutions (e.g., AWS EC2 instances) are recommended for deploying Notate.

 ## Technologies Used

 - React: JavaScript library for building the user interface.